romainbrette/AIS-geometry-and-axial-current/README.md

 ### Threshold vs. AIS geometry

-* `fig7.py`: we examinate the dependance of the voltage threshold and the axial current near threshold on the AIS geometry in RGC, and compare with the theoretical prediction and simulations in a biophysicla model.
+* `fig7.py`: we examine the dependence of the voltage threshold and the axial current near threshold on the AIS geometry in RGCs, and compare with the theoretical prediction and simulations in a biophysical model.

 Panel A-B-C: voltage threshold\
-Measure of the voltage threshold: `axonal_current_analysis.py`\
+Measurement of the voltage threshold: `axonal_current_analysis.py`\
 Results of the analysis used to plot the panel: `RGC_electrical_properties.xlsx`

 Panel D-E:\
-Measure of the axial current near threshold: `axonal_current_near_threshold_analysis.py`\
+Measurement of the axial current near threshold: `axonal_current_near_threshold_analysis.py`\
 Results of the analysis used to plot the panel: `RGC_electrical_properties.xlsx`\
 Neuron model: `shared/models/model_Na_Kv1.py`\
 Run the model: `model_SI_protocol_VC_dichotomy.py` and `model_SI_protocol_VC_test_pulse.py`\